Concatenation's Guidance for Contributors

 Link exchanges

-Regarding us linking to you, please note that we keep our links page quite small.
+Regarding us linking to you, please note that we keep the number of our links page quite small.
 There are many other SF sites with very large portal pages and we see little point in yet again duplicating this service.
-However we do include links in a number of ways and you are free to explore any of these with us.
+However we do include links in a number of ways and you are free to explore any of these with us (once you have read the following paragraphs).

 Worldcon and Eurocon organisers note

-Worldcon/Eurocon organisers will note that we list the cons in our diary page and have a Eurocon/Worldcon news section within our seasonal SF news page.
+Worldcon/Eurocon organisers will note that we list the cons in our diary page (which we update in December each year for January posting) and have a Eurocon/Worldcon news section within our seasonal SF news page.
 Eurocon chairs may wish to note that we have had a formal 'media partner' arrangement with a number of Eurocons whereby they link to us from their home page and send us news three times a year to ensure that we have material to cover their event in the two years prior to their convention.
 We also review many Eurocons after the event and to date are the website with the most coverage of Eurocon affairs other than ESFS.
 (Incidentally Concatenation and the Concat' team have three Eurocon Awards for their work in the European SF community.)
 Worldcon publicists note we also cover Worldcon affairs.
 We need to know what is your event's 'USP' (unique selling point') if our European regulars are going to invest in a transatlantic flight.
-Worldcon organisers may also care to note that we have a series of articles on the cities that venue a Worldcon so as to provide a guide for Worldcon delegates (see our Toronto example).
+Worldcon organisers may also care to note that we have a series of articles on the cities that venue a Worldcon so as to provide a guide for Worldcon delegates (see our London & con venue, Toronto and Wellington examples).
 Articles on these venue cities should be written by residents of the said cities and include tourist sites of science and SF interest.
 These articles should also include clear details of how to get to the convention from the station and/or airport and approximate costs.
 We need to receive these well over a year before the Worldcon being held.
 In the event in the future a Worldcon returns to a venue city on which we previously have posted an article, then we would welcome your suggestions for updating or a replacement article (which might be part based on our original one).

 Submitting news